brodybela/wix-style-react/src/TextLinkWithOptions/README.md

 | onSelect | func | noop | - | Callback when the user selects one of the selections.
 Called with the selection. |
 | ***All of the DropdownLayout Props are also available for this component*** | | | | |

-> LinkWithOptions.Link - the Link component to be used
+> TextLinkWithOptions.Link - the Link component to be used

-> LinkWithOptions.Option - an option to be used for the dropdown - must contain an id
+> TextLinkWithOptions.Option - an option to be used for the dropdown - must contain an id